 What is a Tuna Melt?

-The creamy tuna salad with mayo, pickle relish, celery, lemon juice and herbs and it’s layered with slices of fresh tomato and cheddar cheese.
-The sandwich can be baked and serve open faced or grilled in a skillet on the stove, like a grilled cheese.
+The creamy tuna salad with mayo, pickle relish, celery, lemon juice, and herbs and it’s layered with slices of fresh tomato and cheddar cheese.
+The sandwich can be baked and served open-faced or grilled in a skillet on the stove, like a grilled cheese.

 Mayo Versus Butter for Grilled Sandwiches

 Using mayo instead of butter on the bread is a chef’s trick we use for a few reasons: